The 5 Stages Of Deliberate Practice In Education: How I Wish I’d Taught Maths (4)

 Each separate skill then needs developing in turn.
 Some will be easier to teach and quicker to learn than others, but time spent here practising will reap dividends later as potential misconceptions will have been headed off at the pass.

 It is also worth remembering that the rate at which skills develop will also vary from pupil to pupil.
-Use of questioning in the classroom and other differentiation in the classroom techniques is of great importance at this stage to ensure your low-ability students are able to develop alongside their higher ability peers.
+Use of questioning in the classroom, differentiation in teaching and other differentiation in the classroom techniques is of great importance at this stage to ensure your low-ability students are able to develop alongside their higher ability peers.

 So our first sub skill we isolated was deciding if fractions were in a form ready to be added together.
 Having demonstrated that you cannot add fractions if the denominators are different , pupils are then presented with a sorting exercise.
 Can these fractions be added?
 Yes or no?